kleinomicslab/mrbin/README.md

 # mrbin

 Nuclear Magnetic Resonance (NMR) is widely used for metabolomics research.
-This package converts 1D or 2D NMR data into a matrix of values suitable for further data analysis and performs basic processing steps in a reproducible way.
+This package uses spectral binning to convert 1D or 2D NMR data into a matrix of values suitable for further data analysis and performs basic processing steps in a reproducible way.
 Negative values, a common issue in NMR data, are replaced by positive values.
 All used parameters are stored in a readable text file and can be restored from that file to enable exact reproduction of the data at a later time.

 ## Getting Started